cademcniven/Kanji-Hover/README.md

 **This script is not compatible with the "kanjax with koohii" script.** If you try to use both, very bad things will happen.
 I'm still investigating the reason for the incompatibility, and I'll update the script if I figure it out.

+**This script can cause issues with ichi.moe, or other embedded sites.** If you use an embed like that, make sure that it is not contained within `<div id="kanjiHover">`.

 Other than that, there very well may be more errors that come up.
 If you find anything, either make an issue or message me on Discord.

 # Sources